 The implementation of TwoWayInvoker reuses connections across successive calls and provides to the application developer several different tactics for remote invocation: it is possible to use a cache for storing the result of idempotent calls, it is possible to group several calls together in a single invocation, in order to take better benefit from the available bandwidth and it is possible to create separate threads to carry on remote calls.
 Two different semantics of call processing have been implemented for RME: best-effort and at-most-once.
 The adoption of each of them is just a matter of assigning to the ORB the proper service handler factory.
-Performance tests show that providing an at-most-once guarantee level to the application adds no more than .5 percent of time overhead when compared to the best-effort semantics, although the first strategy requires substantial space for storing identifiers in the server side [Pereira, 2003].
-RME also provides to the application developer two implementations of communication channels, each of them using a distinct transport protocol: TCP/IP and HTTP.
-The second channel is necessary because the first release of CLDC (CLDC 1.3) just supports HTTP connections.
-The TCP/IP protocol is supported by CLDC 2.0.
-The communication protocol adopted by RME is named RMEP (RME Protocol), and it defines seven different types of messages: call, return, ping, ack, ing, load and mult.
+Performance tests show that providing an at-mostonce guarantee level to the application adds no more than .5 percent of time overhead when compared to the best-effort semantics, although the first strategy requires substantial space for storing identifiers in the server side [Pereira, 2003].
+RME uses the TCP/IP transport protocol for data transmission.
+The communication protocol adopted by RME is named RMEP (RME Protocol), and it defines seven different types of messages: call, return, ping, ack, inq, load and mult.
 The Call message contains the description of one remote method invocation, what includes its arguments and identifiers.
 Return messages holds the results of remote calls.
 Pings and acks are mostly used in order to verify if servers or clients are alive.
 The inq message is used by clients in order to discover the load on specific servers, which is informed by means of a load message.
 Finally, messages of the mult type contain several remote calls grouped in a single package.

 RME gives to the application developer a programming syntax similar to that provided by Java RMI.
 Remote methods must be declared in an interface that extends the arcademis.Remote interface and must declare the possibility of throwing arcademis.ArcademisException.
 Remote object classes have to implement that interface and have to extend the RmeRemoteObject class.
-Figure 8 (a) and (b) shows an example of remote interface and its implementation.
+Figures 7 (a) and (b) show an example of remote interface and its implementation.
 Although distributed objects' methods may be invoked remotely, their implementations do not present any particularity for accessing the subjacent network.
 The middleware transparently gives to the application developer the means of calling those methods across the network.
 In the given example, the remote method simply sums two integer numbers and returns the operation's result.
-The server code responsible for the remote object initialization is shown in Figure 8 (c) and the client that invokes a remote method can be seen in Figure 8 (d).
+The server code responsible for the remote object initialization is shown in Figure 7 (c) and the client that invokes a remote method can be seen in Figure 7 (d).
 Any distributed application based on RME has to determine an ORB customization before starting its execution, what is done by an instance of the RmeConfigurator class.
-The configure operation determines the set of component factories that will be associated to the ORB.
+The configure operation determines the set of component factories that will be associated with the ORB.
 The discovery agency of RME is implemented by the RmeNaming class, and it does not use the interface provided by Arcademis.
 Instead, it defines the same set of methods provided by the class java.rmi.Naming, the lookup service implementation of Java RMI.
 Because RME targets resource constrained devices, stubs are created by RmeNaming according to the flyweight design pattern [Gamma et al., 1994]: before creating a stub, the discovery agency checks if there is already an instance of stub that points to the same remote object.
 If there exist such instance, a reference to it is returned, instead of a reference to a new stub.